JakeWharton/Telecine/RELEASING.md

  7. Install the release APK.

- 8. Launch the app.
-Long press and release the "Launch" button 5 times.
-Ensure that the app crashed and that the exception was reported to Bugsnag.
+ 8. Run `adb shell am start -n com.jakewharton.telecine/.TelecineActivity -e crash true` and ensure that the app crashed and that the exception was reported to Bugsnag.

  9. :shipit: